pbs-assess/pbsEDM/README.md

 An R package to implement some of the methods of empirical dynamic modelling

 The name `pbsEDM` combines our workplace, the Pacific Biological Station (PBS) in British Columbia, Canada, with empirical dynamic modelling (EDM), the focus of the package.
-The package was developed in conjuction with a manuscript currently being submitted.
+The package was developed in conjuction with a manuscript currently under review.

 The package implements the simplex and S-map algorithms of empirical dynamic modelling, and creates visualisations to help understand the methods, for example: